 Skip Breadcrumb Links

-Do I need a visitor's visa to visit Canada and if so, how do I apply for one?
+Do I need a visitor's visa to visit Canada?

 Canada does not pay for hospital or medical services for visitors.
-Make sure you have health insurance to pay your medical costs before you leave for Canada.
+It is a good idea to make sure you have basic travel health insurance to pay your medical costs before you leave for Canada.